 Participating vendors at the ELFM now accept WIC coupons and Senior Project FRESH/Market FRESH coupons (some restrictions may apply).
 Learn more about WIC coupons and the Senior Project FRESH/Market FRESH program.

 The ELFM accepts SNAP/Bridge cards at the market and allows customers to stretch their dollars with the Double Up Food Bucks (DUFB) program.
 As a result of a grant from the Fair Food Network, the DUFB program "matches" SNAP/Bridge card dollars spent at farmer's markets.
 Customers will receive a dollar for dollar match (up to $20) that can be spent on fresh fruits and vegetables grown in Michigan.
 For example, if a customer spends $20 on their SNAP/Bridge Card, they receive an extra $20 to spend at the market.

-The market made its successful debut in 2009, bringing fresh, farm-grown Michigan produce and products to community members throughout the region.
+The East Lansing Farmers Market made its successful debut in 2009, bringing fresh, farm-grown Michigan produce and products to community members throughout the region.
 The market has proven to be a huge hit ever since, drawing a crowd of an estimated 1,000 visitors to Valley Court Park on market days.

 Statement of Inclusion: The City of East Lansing is committed to dismantling the systemic inequalities in City government and working with staff and the community to make East Lansing an inclusive, welcoming and affirming place to live, work, visit and do business.
 The East Lansing Farmers Market will view all of its practices and policies through the lens of anti-racism and equity.
 The East Lansing Farmers Market will operate in accordance with these core values.